authlete/terraform-provider-authlete/docs/guides/dedicated.md

 }
 ```

-## Region datacenter
+## Regional shared cloud servers

-If your tenant is on regional datacenter, please get in touch with Authlete to configure this parameter properly.
+If you are a tenant of one of Authlete's regional shared servers, please get in touch with Authlete on how to configure this parameter properly.